 Failure to inspect and verify that the vehicle is in safe operating condition before operating increases the risk of an accident.

-Always perform the pre-ride inspection before each use of your vehicle to make sure it's in safe operating condition.
-See the Pre-Ride Inspection section for details.
+Always perform the Pre-Ride Inspection outlined in the Operation chapter before each use of your vehicle to make sure it's in safe operating condition.
 Always follow the inspection and maintenance procedures and schedules described in this owner's manual.
-See the Maintenance Chart section for details.
+See the Periodic Maintenance section of the Maintenance chapter.